listenToRipley/learn_docker/networks-starting-setup/README.md

 docker run -d --name mongodb --network network_name mongo

 If two containers share a network, then instead of using the network IP address to make calls, you can use the container's name
+--network network_name must be included in the start of the other container in order to see that same network.